 The COE Forum’s Lauren Edmonds and representatives from Burning Glass Technologies hosted Sarah Jensen, Executive Director of Marketing at Seton Hall Law School, to discuss her successful recruitment campaign using labor market data.

 Jensen had requested the COE Forum analyze Burning Glass’s labor market data to understand demand for financial services compliance professionals.
 She then incorporated that analysis into a LinkedIn recruitment campaign for the School’s Master of Jurisprudence in Financial Services Compliance.
-The successful campaign doubled the program’s inquiries and applications—ultimately increasing its enrollment by more than 50 percent!
+The successful campaign boosted the program’s inquiries and applications—ultimately increasing its enrollment by more than 50 percent!